hilton/hilton.github.com/blog/_posts/2020-02-25-maintenance-story-2006.md

 ## Getting into a complex domain

-In 2006, my employer acquired a company for its IP and customers, to subsequently sell a development project to a government customer.
+In 2006, my employer acquired a company for its IP and contacts, to subsequently sell a development project to a government customer.
-The acquisition included shipment management software, which dealt with things like international shipments with shipping manifest data.
+The acquisition included shipment management software, which dealt with things like international shipments and shipping manifest data.
 I would call supply chain visibility an _interesting_ domain to work in, because it involves highly optimised business processes, run by lots of companies who don’t trust each other.

 The challenge that the photo (above) shows does not lie in the number of shipping containers: